junxit/us-congress-bills-115/metadata.md

 - 2018-06-29 — Placed on the Union Calendar, Calendar No. 620.
 - 2018-06-29 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 115-801.
 - 2018-06-29 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 115-801.
+- 2018-07-24 — Considered under suspension of the rules. (consideration: CR H7118-7119)
+- 2018-07-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6124.
+- 2018-07-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-07-24 — Mr. Reichert moved to suspend the rules and pass the bill, as amended.
+- 2018-07-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7118)
+- 2018-07-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7118)